 Entry of foreign nationals who were physically present, including to transit, in the following list of countries within 14 days prior to their entry or attempted entry into the United States is suspended, per Presidential Proclamations 9984, 9992, 10143 and and 10199.

 - The United Kingdom of Great Britain and Northern Ireland, excluding overseas territories outside of Europe;

 - The 26 countries that comprise the Schengen Area (Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland);

 - The People’s Republic of China, not including the Special Administrative Regions of Hong Kong and Macau

-Please note: These restrictions do not apply to U.S. Citizens or Legal Permanent Residents and some of their family members, and any immigrant or fiancé(e) visa holders.
+Please note: These geographic restrictions do not apply to U.S. Citizens or Lawful Permanent Residents and some of their family members, and any immigrant or fiancé(e) visa holders.
 Travelers with a U.S. visa or a valid ESTA who are from, or currently are outside the EU are not permitted to transit Schengen Area airports on their way to the United States.
 Transiting the Schengen Area subjects travelers to travel restrictions